charts

 sonarr.domain string "" The ingress domain name that hosts the Sonarr server.

-sonarr.ingress bool false Specifies whether Sonarr should be hosted using an Ingress.
+sonarr.ingress bool false Specifies whether the Sonarr service should be served publicly using an Ingress.

 storage.data.enabled bool true Specifies whether persistent storage should be provisioned for data storage.